Hundred of Douglas

-The Hundred of Douglas was a Hundred of Gladstone County, Northern Territory of Australia.
+The Hundred of Douglas was a hundred of Gladstone County in the Northern Territory of Australia.

 It is located 606 km south of Darwin, at latitude 14° 38' S and longitude: 134° 30' E. It is on the Roper River in the bounded rural locality of Wilton, Northern Territory.

 The main towns of the Hundred are Urapunga and Roper Bar.
 The Hundred was designed to be roughly 10 miles by 10 miles in area.

 History

 The traditional owners of the hundred were the Ngalakgan Aboriginal people, one of the Gunwinyguan people who traditionally spoke the Ngalakgan language, although today many speak the Arnhem Kriol.

 Around 650 million years a ago the area was devastated by a powerful meteor strike at nearby Strangways River.

 The first European to the Hundred was Ludwig Leichhardt who crossed the Roper River at the Roper Bar in 1845, and in 1855 Augustus Charles Gregory passed to the south of the Hundred on his route to Gladstone, Queensland.

-This Hundred was one of just six in the County of Gladstone (located in the Roper River area) which was gazetted 09/01/1873.
+This Hundred was one of six in the County of Gladstone (located in the Roper River area) which was gazetted in 1873.
 It was named after Captain Bloomfield Douglas, who visited the Roper River in 1872 as Government Resident of the Northern Territory.

 Although today the area is predominantly covered by the Limmen National Park, the Roper River at the time of the foundation of the hundred was experiencing a rapid expansion of economic activity, and great prospects for the river valley were anticipated by the government in Adelaide.
 Pastoral leases were being taken up, gold had been discovered at Pine Creek to the north and in 1872 a store deport for the Australian Overland Telegraph Line was established at Roper Bar being the furthest point up river that was navigable to ships.
 The hundred was anticipated to be the seat of a prosperous port.